cat-a-falce/cat-a-falce/README.md

 *... to realize all my plans and ideas on a full scale.*

 <b> my values </b>
-*... fullfillment, fun of process and progress to perfection.*
+*... fun of process and progress to perfection.*

 <b> my inspiration </b>
 *... curiosity and a desire for new things and spheres.*